Emmely2008/Datastructures-Algorithms/first-hand-in/README.md

 print((expected-exp2)/exp2)
 ```

-I used this formuka to calculte the harminic numbers.
+I used this formula to calculate the harmonic numbers.
 The code was taken from [StackOwerFlow](https://stackoverflow.com/questions/404346/python-program-to-calculate-harmonic-series):

  ```
  def H(n):